mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 ## Visualizing the Business Insights

 But the beauty is in the plot.
-Here's how quickly I can make generate business insights in the data.
+Here's how quickly I can make generate business insights in the data. **Correlation Funnel is THE HACK!**

 ![](/assets/correlationfunnel_plot.jpg)

-<p class="date text-center">Business Insights (Correlation Funnel Plot)</p>
+<p class="date text-center">Hacking Business Insights (with the Correlation Funnel Plot)</p>

 With one visualization, I can quickly diagnose potential causes of Customer Churn AND I can come up with potential solutions like: